GiovanniSalvi/New_Library/README.md

     5. Add and commit using git add. and git commit -m "message" commands.

-    6. Finally push the app using git push commend.
+    6. Finally push the app using git push command.

 ---